Available in VPC

 example-service LoadBalancer 172.16.101.104 10.39.10.118 8765:30365/TCP 2m11s

-Delete instance
+Delete an instance

-To check and delete a Kubernetes service created as "LoadBalancer":
+To check and delete a Kubernetes Service created with the LoadBalancer type:

-- Run the following command to check the created Kubernetes service:
+- Run the following command to check the created Kubernetes Service:

 $ kubectl --kubeconfig $KUBE_CONFIG get service